-The city of Edinburgh holds the distinction of being named the first UNESCO City of Literature in the world and is best known as home to the Edinburgh International Book Festival, which is considered the world’s largest book festival, and Edinburgh Festival Fringe, the largest arts festival in the world.
-Historically, the city has served as a place of inspiration for legendary writers such as Robert Burns, Sir Walter Scott, Sir Arthur Conan Doyle, Muriel Spark and JK Rowling, who walked the same cobbled streets and visited the crowded pubs surrounding The University of Edinburgh.
+The Selkie was founded in Spring 2018 in the city of Edinburgh which holds the distinction of being named the first UNESCO City of Literature in the world and is best known as home to the Edinburgh International Book Festival, which is considered the world’s largest book festival, and Edinburgh Festival Fringe, the largest arts festival in the world.
+Historically, the city has served as a place of inspiration for legendary writers such as Robert Burns, Sir Walter Scott, Sir Arthur Conan Doyle, Muriel Spark and J.K.
+Rowling, who walked the same cobbled streets and visited the crowded pubs surrounding The University of Edinburgh.

-While the stories we feature surpass the limits of distance and borders, The Selkie remains firmly rooted in Edinburgh – its place of inception and a continuous source of inspiration for all things literary.
+While the stories we feature surpass the limits of distance and borders, The Selkie remains firmly rooted in the United Kingdom – its place of inception and a continuous source of inspiration for all things literary.

 The Selkie is a non-profit community interest company based in the UK; it does not profit from its website, anthologies, or New Voices Workshop.
 The Selkie is entirely run by volunteers who are passionate about working with writers and artists from marginalised and/or underrepresented backgrounds.*